AwsGhanem/Blind-SQL-Injection-with-Python/README.md

 - Changing the TrackingId
 - Changing the SessionId
 - Changing the csrf value
+- Target should be the Login Page
+- To get the CSRF value try to login Once

 # I performed the script on this Lab from PortSwigger